 Proof: Use the linear independence of the basis set to prove the result.

-In the example below, input the components of the vectors and .
+Click on the image below to interact with this example.
+Input the components of the vectors and .
 The tool draws the vectors and in blue and red respectively.
 It identifies if the vectors are linearly dependent or linearly independent.
 If they are linearly independent, the tool calculates and draws the components of in the directions of and .